NPEhero-team/NPEhero/README.md

 # Installation
-1. Install Java 17 or newer (except for the JDK11 build (not reccomended) )
+1. Install Java 17 or newer (except for the JDK11 build (not recommended) )
 1. Go to Deployments > Releases.
-1. Download the correct ZIP for your OS
+1. Download the correct archive for your OS
 1. Unzip it into an empty directory
 1. Run the start file (start_linux.sh or start_windows.bat)